nightsky737/double_pendulum/plan.md

 - Fix jank when resetting while paused
 - CLean logs so when user edits smth it doesnt do weird stuff
 - fix keep trails on reload bodies
+- Separate stuff for separate users
+- spam adding balls somehow breaks it :skull:

+# What happens:
+- What is saved in previous states?
+(Ie if someone adds something, do all previous states get erased? )
+    - Yes.
+Previous states are erased (for now) when any change is made to the state of the simulation.
+    - Where is the starting step?
+Starting step is now (or first step after change)

+# Functions
+Because I Have the memory of a gerbil and sometimes forget I wrote a fxn.

+async function remove_body(idx) -> Removes a body by idx

+async function setup() -> Grabs body info